wangzheallen/awesome-human-pose-estimation/README.md

 ## Why awesome human pose estimation?

-This is a collection of papers and resources I curated when learning the ropes in Human Pose estimation.And This is a fork from https://github.com/cbsudux/awesome-human-pose-estimation and customized, thanks for cbsudux.
+This is a collection of papers and resources I curated when learning the ropes in Human Pose estimation.
+And This is a fork from https://github.com/cbsudux/awesome-human-pose-estimation (thanks for cbsudux) and customized for personal study and sharing.
 I will be continuously updating this list with the latest papers and resources.
 If you want some theory on Human Pose Estimation, check out [Pose Related_Human_Knowledge](https://github.com/wangzheallen/pose_related_human_knowledge/blob/master/README.md)

 ## Related Pages:
 https://github.com/xinghaochen/awesome-hand-pose-estimation